Walz and Vance go in depth on policy while attacking each other’s running mates in VP debate - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “I appreciate that,” Walz said.

-The former president, who sought the spotlight himself Tuesday by posting live commentary online during the debate, was a central focus as both Walz and Vance argued over whether Americans should return him to the Oval Office.

 Walz depicted Trump as wrong on the issues and a chaotic leader.
-Vance rebuffed him with every answer and made the case for the man he once heavily criticized.
+He occasionally stumbled over his words, even saying “I’ve become friends with school shooters” when he was talking about meeting with survivors.
+He did deliver several points sure to please Democrats, including on abortion rights and democracy — even if he never used the word “weird,” the branding he attached to Trump and Vance that brought him to national prominence.

+The debate began with a discussion of the Middle East, where Israeli forces are fighting Hezbollah in Lebanon and Iran has fired missiles at Israel.
+In Gaza, Israeli forces continue to fight Hamas after the Oct.
+7 attack.

-“What’s fundamental here is that steady leadership is going to matter,” said Walz, the Democratic governor of Minnesota, said in response to a question about the situation unfolding in the Middle East.
+“What’s fundamental here is that steady leadership is going to matter,” said Walz.
 “And the world saw it on that debate stage a few weeks ago, a nearly 80-year-old Donald Trump talking about crowd sizes is not what we need in this moment.”

 Vance, in his reply, argued that Trump is an intimidating figure whose presence on the international stage is its own deterrent.